Maria Grenfell : Represented Artist

 - University of Otago's prestigious Philip Neill Memorial Prize.

-Maria is Head of the Conservatorium of Music at the University of Tasmania.
+Maria is an Associate Professor at the University of Tasmania where she teaches composition, music theory, aural skills, and other related subjects.
 She lives in Hobart, Australia, with her husband, guitarist David Malone, and their two children.

 Awards & Prizes